mr4torr-team/backend-bootstrap/readme.md

-## Start of REST API project in adonisjs v5 and typescript with JWT, I18n authentication, sending email for confirmation and recovery
+## Start of REST API project in adonisjs v5 and typescript with JWT authentication, I18n, sending email for confirmation and recovery

 ### Install